 |Breeding||Spawners (rarely bred in captivity)|

-|pH||6 - 7.5|
+|pH||6 to 7.5|

-|Hardness||5° to 15° dH|
+|Hardness||5 to 15 dH|

 Origin and Distribution

-During spawning periods, they migrate to flooded areas of the rainforest where soft water the color of tea flows through boggy, slow-moving streams.
-This loach prefers waterways that are slow-moving shaded by leafy plants and lined with plant detritus such as fallen leaves, twigs, and plants.
+The clown loach hails from the rivers and tributaries of Malaysia, Borneo, Sumatra, and Kalimantan.
+During spawning periods, they migrate to flooded areas of the rainforest where soft, tea-colored water flows through boggy, slow-moving streams.
+This loach prefers waterways that are shaded by leafy plants and lined with plant detritus such as fallen leaves, twigs, and branches.

-Coloring and Markings
+Colors and Markings

-These spines are used for defense; in captivity they may prick fingers snag on nets, so it's important to be careful when handling your pet.
+Like all loaches, the clown loach has a long, pointed nose surrounded by sensitive whisker-like barbels and a sharp spine beneath each eye.
+These spines are used for defense; in captivity, these may prick fingers or snag on nets, so it's important to be careful when handling your loach.

 Clown Loach Habitat and Care

-Clown Loaches are large schooling fish, and they are quite active.
-That means you will need a large tank with plenty of space for your pets to move around.
-At the same time, however, each Loach should have several hiding spots available; Loaches love enclosed spaces and will sometimes "hide" in caves, tubes, and other hidey-holes.
+Clown loaches are large schooling fish, and they are quite active.
+You will need a large tank with plenty of space for your loaches to move around.
+At the same time, however, each and every loach should have several hiding spots available; loaches love enclosed spaces and will sometimes "hide" in caves, tubes, and other hidey-holes.
+Hiding places can be made of wood or rock; strong, sturdy plants are also a good addition.

 Water quality is critical for keeping clown loaches healthy.
-Take care to keep the water very clean, well aerated and warm; an efficient filtration system and frequent water changes are critical.
+Take care to keep the water very clean, well-aerated, and warm.
+An efficient filtration system and frequent water changes are critical.
 Tank lighting should be subdued, and the substrate should be soft and sandy.
-Clown Loaches appreciate plenty of hiding places which can be made of wood or rock; strong, sturdy plants are also a good addition.

-Clown Loach Diet
+Clown Loach Diet and Feeding

-You can even earthworms to them, as long as you harvest the worms from soil that hasn't been fertilized recently.
+Clowns will accept a wide variety of dry and live foods, but their preference is for live foods, especially worms.
+You can even feed them on earthworms, as long as you harvest the worms from soil that hasn't been fertilized recently.
 Ideally, you should feed them several small meals throughout the day.

-Clown Loaches rarely or never breed in captivity.
+Clown loaches rarely or never breed in captivity.
 If a female does spawn in an aquarium setting, there is an excellent chance that they will not be fertilized and that she or her male counterparts will eat the eggs before they hatch.

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research